-If you're self-employed or earn an irregular income you can still get a loan.
-Find out about your low doc personal loan options.
+If you're self-employed or earn an irregular income you may still be eligible for a loan – find out about your low doc options.

 If you're in need of a personal loan you may feel limited by some of the eligibility requirements.
 Income and assets can be difficult to prove if you are self-employed or your wealth is tied up in investments.
 If this is the case, opting for a low doc personal loan may be an option for you to consider.